nathan-contino/nathan-contino.github.io/_posts/2021-05-16-glenwood-springs-to-aspen-bike-tour.markdown

 # Aspen

+Our time in Aspen started off strong.
+Instead of a beer and burger, we grabbed a pizza and some beers at a local brewery.
+And then a quinoa bowl, because we were hungry.
+And then a couple more beers, because we were still hungry.
+Honestly, by the end of it they didn't seem like they wanted to feed us any more, so I guess we must have eaten a horrifying amount of food or something.
+The pizza and beer was pretty solid, though.

 ![aspen]({{ site.url }}/_images/may_21_bike_trip/aspen_slopes.jpg){:width="100%"}
 *wandering around aspen left a strange desire to walk away from the people and up the mountain*